Reclaiming Black Childhood: Identifying and Disrupting the Cognitive Biases Behind the School-to-Prison Pipeline

 The Hidden Architecture of Harm: Mapping Cognitive Biases in the School-to-Prison Pipeline

-This opening keynote introduces the cognitive biases that systematically criminalize Black children, traces their cumulative impact from preschool through juvenile justice, and sets the stage for the symposium’s two-day journey from awareness to action.
+This opening keynote introduces the cognitive biases that systematically criminalize Black children, traces their cumulative impact from preschool through juvenile justice, the benefits of play therapy across systems, and sets the stage for the symposium’s two-day journey from awareness to action.

 Session Outline: